serverless-guru/sls-jest/doc/spies/eventbridge.md

 });
 ```

 💡 You usually will want to RETAIN the stack. i.e. for further tests, or for re-running the same test later without having to re-deploy the stack.
-Consider using the [npx sls-jest destroy](../../README.md#cleaning-up) CLI command when you are done, instead.
+Consider using the [npx sls-jest destroy](../../README.md#cleaning-up) CLI command when you are done testing, instead (e.g. after you merge your branch).

 ## SQS vs CloudWatch